badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# We've got a BIG chunk of HTML in this `view` function.
-Why is that bad?
-How can we fix it?
+# What is the disadvantage of this custom type?

 <!-- -------------------------------------------------------------------------